urschrei/pyzotero/readme.md

 # Python 3 #

-Python 3.3 is currently experimentally supported: install the `python3` branch to try it.
+Python 3.3 is currently experimentally supported on the `dev` branch.

 ## Testing ##